simondlevy/BreezySTM32/README.md

 # BreezySTM32: A simple Arduino-like API for developing firmware on STM32-based flight controllers

-BreezySTM32 aims to provide a simple ("breezy") Application Programming Interface (API) for writing firmware on the ARM STM32F103 controller boards popular on toady's flight controllers (Naze32, Flip32, CC3D).
+BreezySTM32 aims to provide a simple ("breezy") Application Programming Interface (API) for writing firmware on the ARM STM32F controller boards popular on toady's flight controllers (Naze32, Flip32, CC3D).
+There is extensive support for the F1 generation of controllers, and we are adding F3 support as time permits.

 As with the Arduino, you write a setup() function and a loop() function, and BreezySTM32 takes care of the rest, providing you with a C-like printf() statement, a SerialPort1 that you can read/write, and libraries for standard signals like analog voltage, PWM, UART, and I^2C.
 (If you want